hotwax/oms-documentation/retailpro/Flows/Inventory/ChallengesInInventorySync.md

-# Challenges In Inventory Syc From Retail Pro to HotWax Commerce

 While developing this integration, several challenges surfaced, necessitating additional logic that is uncommon in typical inventory reset syncs.
 Here are the challenges and their solutions: